Replacing A Broken DVD Or CD Drive

 There are several things that can cause apparent failure of an optical drive:

-Dirty Lens – if the drive ejects and closes ok and sometimes works but sometimes cannot read or write discs, the lens inside may be dirty.
+Dirty Lens – if it ejects and closes ok and sometimes works but sometimes cannot read or write discs, the lens inside may be dirty.
 You can try cleaning the lens with a special lens cleaner CD (widely available in shops).
-This may resolve the problem but, in our experience, is often only a temporary fix – if the problem reoccurs the drive should be considered faulty.
+This may resolve the problem but, in our experience, is often only a temporary fix – if the problem reoccurs the device should be considered faulty.

-Disc Stuck In The Drive – occasionally a disc may get stuck in the drive (particularly if it wasn’t inserted correctly).
-You can manually eject the disc by carefully pushing a pin into the pin sized hole in the front of the drive – inside the hole there is a tiny button which, when pressed, manually ejects the drive tray allowing you to retrieve the disc.
+Disc Stuck In It – occasionally a disc may get stuck in the drive (particularly if it wasn’t inserted correctly).
+You can manually eject the disc by carefully pushing a pin into the pin sized hole in the front of the drive – inside the hole there is a tiny button which, when pressed, manually ejects the CD tray allowing you to retrieve the disc.

-Options For A New DVD Rewriter – If the drive is definitely faulty you will need to buy a new one but you have two options:
+Options For A New DVD Rewriter – If it is definitely faulty you will need to buy a new one but you have two options:

 Should I Buy An Internal Or External Drive?

 Often it does not make sense to pay a lot of money to replace a faulty DVD writer, particularly if you have to pay someone to do it and only use it occasionally.
 Most people now use DVD rewriters very rarely e.g. to install a new printer from a CD – burning music to CD is less common as MP3 players have all but taken over.
 Netbooks do not even have an internal DVD slot and this causes people few problems.

 We recommend buying an external USB DVD rewriter for several reasons:

 - They are much easier to install – just plug it in via the supplied USB cable.